When it comes to B2B content marketing, it’s time for the manufacturing industry to tap into some new skills and get themselves noticed.

-By having a strategy in place, Tracemaker were able to gain incredible visibility:
+By having a strategy in place, Tracemaker was able to gain incredible visibility:

-- gained a 46% increase in website traffic in six months
+- 46% increase in website traffic in six months

-- Had 42 new leads in first 24 hours of campaign going live
+- 42 new leads in the first 24 hours of the campaign going live

-When promoting brand awareness, nothing gets the job done quite like a case study.
-Case studies provide customers with powerful social proof of just how good your products are.
+Nothing shows your credibility like a case study does.
+Clear statistics and facts provide customers with powerful social proof of just how good your products and services are.
 It offers immediate credibility to your service from the best sources – your customers.

-The above example is a case study taken from one of our clients, IML International.
 Let’s say a prospective client was interested in your service and looked at your website.
-A case study like the one above has promoted a specific service of yours with real, human evidence that what you do is valuable.
+An effective case study can promote a specific service of yours with real, human evidence that what you do is valuable.

 Case studies can also help manufacturing websites rank higher in Google.
-It helps to necessitate keyword, which helps to improve a website’s visibility when they are searched for.
-Ultimately, your sites case studies could appear in Google as the answer to a prospective client’s question.
+It helps to necessitate keyword research, which helps to improve a website’s visibility when they are searched for.
+Ultimately, your site’s case studies could appear in Google as the answer to a prospective client’s question.

-If you’re looking for inspiration on how to get your better your blog, look no further than Macfarlane Packaging.
-The packaging solutions provider maintain excellent content marketing activity through a keyword led blog on their site.
-All their content consists of strategic, problem-solving posts that their prospective clients will be searching for.
+If you’re looking for inspiration on how to make your blog work harder, look no further than Macfarlane Packaging.
+The packaging solutions provider maintains excellent content marketing activity through a keyword led blog on their site.
+All of their content consists of strategic, problem-solving posts that their prospective clients will be searching for.

 At the bottom of each blog is the option to leave a reply.

-This helps to capitalise on the opportunity to create a dialogue from one business to another and convert those views into leads.
+This helps to capitalise on the opportunity to create a dialogue from one business to another, with the aim of eventually converting those views into leads.